Activities

 Special Needs

-The college has a great library, a bookstore, tennis courts and first-class athletic facilities, as well as waterfront property at a nearby lake.
-For those without cars, rides with other participants can sometimes be arranged.
-For those in need of help getting around campus, there's even our cart - propelled regularly by helpful, caring campus staff who will pick you up and deliver you safely t o your on-campus destination and then return to bring you back - all with just a phone call reservation.
+For those who have special needs for getting around campus, rides with other participants can sometimes be arranged.
+For those in need of help getting around campus, there's even our cart - propelled regularly by helpful, caring campus staff who will pick you up and deliver you safely to your on-campus destination and then return to bring you back - all with just a phone call reservation.